by D.M. Coulter

 The CPR purchased the K&P in January, 1913.
 The Cataraqui Trail parallels and then crosses the K&P at Harrowsmith.

 The CN received permission from the Board of Railway Commissioners for Canada to abandon the section of the former the Bay of Quinte Railway Co. from Tweed to Bannockburn in 1934.
 The section from Yarker to Tweed had the track taken up in 1941.
-Although some of the right of way can be traced, very little is accessable to the public (some of the route is under County Road 13).
+Although some of the right of way can be traced, very little is accessible to the public (some of the route is under County Road 13).

 The Brockville, Westport and North-Western Railway closed 1952.
 Very little of the right-of-way remains.